dbaigent/dbaigent/README.md

 Modelled Territorial Authority Gross Domestic Product (MTAGDP)

-Description: Developed from Statistics NZ Regional GDP estimates, these estimates provide information at the territorial authority area level so that we can better understand local economies and industries.
+Description: Developed from Statistics New Zealand Regional GDP estimates, these estimates provide information at the territorial authority area level so that we can better understand local economies and industries.

 https://www.mbie.govt.nz/business-and-employment/economic-development/regional-economic-development/modelled-territorial-authority-gross-domestic-product/modelled-territorial-authority-gdp-2021-release